All Episodes

 They're children of the Great Recession, and they are living in their parents' basement.

-They feel that they got their education, and the jobs that are available to them are not at all what they envisioned for themselves, and they don't see much of a future.
+They feel that they got their education and the jobs that are available to them are not at all what they envision for themselves.

-And so if you're feeling that you're consigned to, you know, being a barista or you know, some other job that doesn't pay a lot and doesn't have much of a ladder of opportunity attached to it, then the idea that maybe, just maybe, you could be part of a political revolution is pretty appealing.
+And so if you're feeling that you're consigned to, you know, being a barista or, you know, some other job that doesn't pay a lot and doesn't have much of a ladder of opportunity attached to it, then the idea that maybe, just maybe, you could be part of a political revolution is pretty appealing.

 I mean, I'm still trying to understand the revolution part.